 When you start setting up a sync between this board and the Asana project, all you need to do is connect your tools, select the right projects, and sync away!

 There are plenty of reasons why that could be the case.
 For a marketing team, it’s important to know when an initiative is with designers versus when it’s with copywriters.
 But to an executive, both of those scenarios just mean the initiative is past the starting point, and not quite wrapping up.
 Furthermore, a marketing initiative may be completed when all the assets are done and everyone’s agreed on the strategy.
 But to an executive, it might only be done when it’s published.
 By using Unito’s mapping features, we can make sure all our Trello cards end up in the right list.
 With Unito’s easy field mapping customization, you can map Asana sections to Trello lists in just a few clicks.

 Our executive overview project is automatically populated with initiatives from the marketing team.
-Note that only the cards given the blue “High-level” label show up here, and they end up in the appropriate list in Asana.
+Note that only the cards given the blue “High-Level” label show up here, and they end up in the appropriate list in Asana.
 Everything that’s in the Trello card, from attachments to comments, end up in Asana, so an executive can drill into each card for any information they need.
 They could also leave their own comment, which would get carried over to the marketing board.
 Plus, whenever a card is moved from one list to another in Trello, it will automatically be moved in Asana.
 So no executive has to worry about asking a team for progress before manually moving a card.
 They can check their board and know everything they need.
 No emails or meetings required.

 That said, an overview board populated with cards from a single board isn’t a very realistic use case.
 So here’s what our board looks like after creating a few more Trello boards and a Jira project.